alfrekjv/slAssetPlugin/README.md

 2) Execute the task to compress the files.

-3) Use the helper functions on a view or layout file to include your files.
+3) Use the helper functions on your layout file to include the files:

-	<?php sl_use_stylesheet('main'); ?>
+	<?php sl_include_stylesheet(); ?>
-	<?php sl_use_javascript('main'); ?>
+	<?php sl_include_javascript(); ?>

-If you are on development mode, it would use the uncompressed files, else, if you're on production mode it'll include the compressed file bundles.
+If you are on development mode, it would use the uncompressed files, else, if you're on production mode it will include the compressed file bundles.

+Note: A good practice is to generate a file bundle for each module/action where you have defined assets as on your view.yml file.

 # Credits #